-Asher feels now most comfortable after dark, though he prefers to light lamps in order to read or write.
-He is at home in the night; it is his world.
-And whenever he feels a slight chill at the neck, he pulls his muffler a little tighter, holds his breath, and slips into the black... waiting.
+Asher now feels most comfortable after dark.
+He still lights lamps in order to read or write, but he is at home in the night; it is his world.
+Whenever he feels a slight chill at the neck, he pulls his hat lower, his scarf tighter, softens his steps, holds his breath, and slips into the black... waiting.
 Sometimes if he seems short of breath, he has probably forgotten to resume normal breathing.